llvmpy/llvmpy/README.rst

 Versions
 --------

-This package has been tested with LLVM 3.1 and 3.2, Python 2.7 and Python 3.2.
+This package has been tested with LLVM 3.2, Python 2.6, 2.7 and 3.3.
-Other Python versions should work.
+Other Python versions may work.

 Quickstart
 ----------

-1. Get 3.1 or 3.2 version of LLVM, build it.
+1. Get 3.2 version of LLVM, build it.
 Make sure ``--enable-pic`` is passed to LLVM's ``configure``.

    For LLVM 3.2, make sure that environment variable ``REQUIRES_RTTI=1`` is defined when running ``make``.
 Otherwise, you may see "undefined symbol:
    _ZTIN4llvm24PassRegistrationListenerE".
 Please refer to